 In many cases, golf simulators are orders of magnitude more expensive than launch monitors because they simulate play, but this isn’t a hard rule.

-As another example, a SkyTrak simulator package may cost $4500, but the GC2, a top-of-the-line launch monitor by Foresight Sports, costs a minimum of $6500.
+At the same time, a SkyTrak simulator package may cost $4500, but the GCQuad, a top-of-the-line launch monitor by Foresight Sports, costs a minimum of $11,000.

-As you might imagine, a golf simulator will cost more than a launch monitor most of the time because a golf simulator consists of multiple components.
+As you might imagine, a golf simulator will cost more than a launch monitor most of the time because a golf simulator is made up of multiple components.
 In any case, golf simulators and launch monitors can cost anywhere from $100 to $70,000 or more.

 Let’s sum up what we’ve discussed so far in a nutshell: